Learn to Hunt

-Bald eagles nest from November through April, depending on the latitude.
+Bald eagles in Iowa nest from January through August, with the bulk of the activity happening from February to July.
 It is believed that eagles mate for life.
 They frequently return to the same nest site year after year.
 The stick nests can reach sizes of over 7 feet across, 12 feet deep, and weigh over two tons.
 Nesting is a very critical time for bald eagles, so do not attempt to approach any nest.

 The female lays one to three eggs.
 Incubation lasts 35-40 days, and the young’s first flight is about 75 days after hatching.
 Young bald eagles do not obtain the characteristic white head and tail of the adult until they are 4 to 5 years old.
 Until then, they can be identified in flight by a white diagonal strip under the wing and a spot in the “wingpit.”
 The belly, head, and tail will go through various mottled stages before reaching the adult markings.
 The white tail is generally the last adult characteristic to develop.

 Iowa Outdoors - EpisodesJoin hosts Scott Siepker and Kellie Kramer as they travel around Iowa learning about outdoor recreation, environmental issues, conservation initiatives and Iowa’s natural resources.
 (IPTV)

 The DNR is always interested in receiving reports of Bald Eagle Nests in the state.
 We maintain a database of nests and are interested in keeping it as up to date as possible.
 The information we are interested in is the exact location of the nest, whether the nest is being used by eagles and if young are present how many and the date of your observation.
 To report a nest, please click the button below to use an interactive map to report the nest or download and use the form:

 Report a Bald Eagle Nest